 Please contact Admissions to apply for the curriculum programs in Aquaculture Technology: (800) 754-1050

 For descriptions of our 1-semester Curriculum, 1-year Diploma, and 2-year Associate in Applied Science Degree in Aquaculture Technology, along with aquaculture course descriptions, please refer to “Catalog & Handbook” under the “Students” tab on the main page of this website.
-For information on our fully online Certificate and Diploma in Aquaculture Technology, refer to “Brunswick Online” under the “Programs” tab on the main page.
+We also offer a fully online option to obtain a Certificate or Diploma in Aquaculture Technology.

 Certificate: Designed as a 1-semester (16 weeks) program to provide the student with the background necessary to establish a small-scale aquaponic or sustainable aquaculture family farm.
 The Certificate includes 13 hours of coursework in aquaponics (the combination of recirculating fish culture and hydroponic plant culture), introductory aquaculture, and business management.
 The courses have no prerequisites, and no placement test is required.
 The only requirement to enter the Certificate Program is a high school diploma or equivalent.